 Students taking their first- and second-year examinations in 9th Week of Hilary and Trinity Terms, and who live on site, will be given a grant to cover their room rental for the period up to and including the night of their last examination.
 There is no form to complete; the Undergraduate Administrator notifies the Bursary on your behalf and the appropriate amount will be credited to your battels.

-Book Grants of up to £50 per year are available to all undergraduates on a ‘matched’ basis, i.e. students must produce receipts totalling £100 to be eligible to receive the maximum amount of £50 from the College.
-Application forms are on the College’s Sharepoint site (log in here).
+Book Grants of up to £100 per year are available to all undergraduates.
+Students must provide receipts for their purchases, and application forms are on the College’s Sharepoint site (log in here).

 The Lingen Fund

 Some funds are available for students studying Classics to go abroad to research.
+The maximum award is normally £300.
 Students who are eligible should discuss their application with the Fellow and Tutor in Classics, Dr Gail Trimble.

 Modern Languages – Year Abroad Fund

-Students spending a year abroad can apply to the Modern Languages tutors for a small grant to help with the expenses involved in attendance at a language course abroad.
-They should discuss this with Professor Jonathan Mallinson or Dr Maria Blanco.
+Modern linguists studying two languages can apply for a grant of up to £300 to help with expenses relating to the second language during their year abroad.
+They should discuss this with Professor Katherine Ibbett or Dr Maria Blanco.

 Levine Bursaries for undergraduates

-If you are not eligible for an Oxford Opportunity Bursary (OOB), or if your OOB entitlement does not fully meet your financial needs, you may apply for a Levine Bursary on admission to Trinity.
+If you are not eligible for an Oxford Bursary, or if your entitlement does not fully meet your financial needs, you may apply for a Levine Bursary on admission to Trinity.
 In most years, the College offers a number of Levine Bursaries (value £1,000-£3,000 each) to incoming undergraduate students with some financial need.
 The bursaries will be awarded for the normal length of the degree course, subject to continuing satisfactory academic progress and no material change in financial circumstances.

 The Levine Bursaries are generously funded by Peter Levine and an anonymous Old Member of the College.